Andrzej Fonfara: Fonfara vs. Smith Jr.

-It was announced that Fonfara would be defending the WBC International light heavyweight title against 26 year old little-known Joe Smith Jr. (21-1, 17 KOs) at the UIC Pavilion in Chicago, Illinois, on June 18, 2016, in a scheduled 10 round fight in the main event of the Premier Boxing Champions card on NBC.
+It was announced that Fonfara would be defending the WBC International light heavyweight title against 26-year-old little-known Joe Smith Jr. (21-1, 17 KOs) at the UIC Pavilion in Chicago, Illinois, on June 18, 2016, in a scheduled 10 round fight in the main event of the Premier Boxing Champions card on NBC.

 In an 'Upset of the Year' in the light heavyweight division, Smith won the title by defeating Fonfara via a 1st-round technical knockout.
 Smith knocked Fonfara down twice in the round 1.
 The fight was halted after the second knockdown by referee Hector Afu.
 The official time of the stoppage was at 2:32.
 Smith caught Fonfara with a big right hand that dropped him.
 Fonfara got back to his feet.
 The referee let the fight continue.
 When the action resumed, Smith landed a left hook that snapped Fonfara's head back.
 Smith then followed up with a hard right hand to the head that dropped Fonfara in the corner, which ended the fight.
-The win also ended Fonfara's 15 fight undefeated streak at the UIC Pavilion.
-Smith went on to defeat former two weight world champion Bernard Hopkins via stoppage in December 2017.
+The win also ended Fonfara's 15-fight undefeated streak at the UIC Pavilion.
+Smith went on to defeat former two-weight world champion Bernard Hopkins via stoppage in December 2017.

 Fonfara vs. Dawson

 On February 7, 2017, ESPN revealed that Fonfara would return to the ring on March 4 on the undercard of the Danny Garcia vs. Keith Thurman welterweight unification fight at the Barclays Center in New York.
-He was scheduled to fight in a 10-round fight against 34 year old, former world champion Chad Dawson (34-4, 19 KOs), who last fought in April 2016 and having lost 3 of his last 6 fights.
+He was scheduled to fight in a 10-round fight against 34-year-old, former world champion Chad Dawson (34-4, 19 KOs), who last fought in April 2016 and having lost 3 of his last 6 fights.
 Fonfara started training with Virgil Hunter before the fight.
 Going into the tenth and final round, it was reported that Fonfara was behind on the scorecards.
-38 seconds into the round, he landed a straight right to Dawson, which shook him, followed by a combination, which forced the referee to stop the fight and claim the much needed win.
-Dawson was also knocked down in the beginning on round 9, but got back up, beat the count and finished the round.
+38 seconds into the round, he landed a straight right to Dawson, which shook him, followed by a combination, which forced the referee to stop the fight and claim the much-needed win.
+Dawson was also knocked down at the beginning of round 9, but got back up, beat the count, and finished the round.
 Dawson considered retirement after this fight.